Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.6.0.0:
 - NEW FEATURE (Alban, Stephan): Highlight even more the grabbed part in a group to help the user understand that this is the snapping part
 - NEW FEATURE (Alban): Change the highlight method of the part (remove the ugly squares) and add options to customize the highlight value
+- BUGFIX (Thomas): A message box appears for the multiple selection key when switching the application to German language on a German Windows OS.

 Bug fixed in 1.5.1.0: